opencybersecurityalliance/stix-extensions/2.0/x-ibm-ttp-tagging.md

 ## x-ibm-ttp-tagging object
 The `x-ibm-ttp-tagging` object describes mappings of an `x-ibm-finding` or any other object or event to a TTP (techniues tactics and procedures).
+It may accomodate TTP's from multiple definitions and may include extensions for defining framework specific data, such as the MITRE Att&ck extension.

 | Property Name | Type | Description |